d-etienne/brain-games/README.md

 1. To build, deploy, and test the Unity project, we will be using Unity Cloud Build

+1. Each time a change is pushed to the the repository, a build will begin.

+1. An email notification will be sent when the build is complete.

+1. An Slack notification will be sent to the #brain-games channel when the build is begins and is complete.

+1. To manually build and test:

     1. Visit your Unity dashboard at https://dashboard.unity3d.com/

     1. Using the Menu, navigate to the Devops/Cloud Build/Projects

     1. Select project "Brain" to view the build history and start new builds

-1. To build and test:

     1. To start a new build, click "Build: brain-games-mac-build"